enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-iii.md

 ---
 ## Revision

-Fill in the missing code to successfully truncate the `minimumPower` field to 0 decimal points.
+Fill in the missing code to successfully truncate the `initialPower` field to 0 decimal points.

 ```javascript
 db.pokemon.aggregate([